 Cleaning your Menstrual Cup during your Period

+Some menstrual cups have hollow stems, or holes that aid in suctioning of the cup to the vaginal canal wall.
 I use a Diva Cup, which has a hollow stem so I occasionally use a Q-Tip to clean the inside of that.
 You can also use an old toothbrush to clean the air holes, if your menstrual cup has them.
+Whatever the case, pay attention to these problem areas every couple of months or so.

 If I’m out in public, I’ll empty my Diva Cup into the toilet, wipe it off with some tissue or toilet paper and then reinsert it.
 I try to only do this once or twice before I have access to a sink and can wash it thoroughly with soap and water.